tjresearch/research-connor_joseph/README.md

 Running
 -------

+(Ignore below for now; work in progress)
 In the terminal change directory to "code" and then to "autotations.py".
 Then do "streamlit run autotations.py"

 Website
 -------
 https://disaster_autotations.sites.tjhsst.edu

-(used to be open-access, but now restricted.
+(used to be open-access, but now restricted (this was hosted on school servers).
 I have plans to make the project website hosted at a different online location.)